CharleRoger/Garden/Canon/Languages/Koyanic/Tsittar/Qachkav language.md

 Qachkav language is a Koyanic language of the [[Shimtar branch]], evolving from [[Old-Qachkav]] its proto language had a tongue root harmony system that got translated as a palatal-roundness harmony system in Qachkav.

 # Phonology
+Qachkav language has 25 consonants and 7 vowels.
 ## Consonants

 |             |           | -   | Labial | Dental | Dorsal    | Uvular |